Hero Without a Class: Anime

 An anime television series adaptation was announced on October 5, 2023.
-It is produced by Studio A-Cat and directed by Kaoru Yabana, with Chabō Higurashi writing and supervising series scripts, and Kento Asahina composing the music.
-The series premiered a week early on select streaming services on September 24, 2025 and aired on October 1, 2025, on Tokyo MX and other networks.
-The opening theme song is "Reincarnation", performed by Kaya, and the ending theme song is "Kiseki Nanka Iranai" (奇跡なんかいらない), performed by members of the music group Utahime Dream.
+It is produced by Studio A-Cat and directed by Kaoru Yabana, with series composition by Chabō Higurashi and Kento Asahina composing the music.
+The series aired from October 1 to December 17, 2025, on Tokyo MX and other networks.
+The opening theme song is "Reincarnation", performed by Kaya, while the ending theme song is "Kiseki Nanka Iranai" (奇跡なんかいらない), performed by members of the music group Utahime Dream.
 Sentai Filmworks licensed the series in North America for streaming on Hidive.
 Medialink licensed the series in South and Southeast Asia for streaming on Ani-One Asia's YouTube channel.